sathvik-spartan/Face-Mask-Detection/README.md

-# Face-Mask-Detection
-A real-time face mask detection system built using deep learning and computer vision techniques.
-This project identifies whether a person is wearing a mask or not through live video streams or images, helping enforce safety measures in public spaces.
+## Features

+~ Detects faces in real-time using webcam/video feed
+~ Classifies faces as Mask or No Mask
+~ High accuracy using a trained deep learning model
+~ Lightweight and fast inference
+~ Supports both images and live video

+## Tech Stack

+~ Python
+~ TensorFlow / Keras
+~ OpenCV
+~ NumPy